intake/intake-esm/docs/source/tutorial.rst

 Building a CMIP5 Collection Catalog
 -----------------------------------

-Collections are built from a ``YAML`` input file containing a nested dictionary of entries.
+Collections are built from a ``YAML`` input file or a dictionary containing nested dictionaries of entries.
-An example of such a file is provided below for a CMIP5 collection catalog:
+An example of such a dictionary is provided below for a CMIP5 collection catalog:

 .. ipython:: python

-    !cat source/cmip_collection_input_test.yml
+    collection_definition = {'name': 'cmip5_test_collection',
+                        'collection_type': 'cmip5',
+                        'data_sources': {'root_dir': {'name': 'GLADE',
+                        'loc_type': 'posix',
+                        'direct_access': True,
+                        'urlpath': '../tests/sample_data/cmip/cmip5'}}}